Jamie Redknapp: Media career

 Redknapp began his career in 2004 as a studio-based pundit on BBC during the European Championships.
 Since retiring he had gone into punditry full-time and is a regular studio pundit on Sky Sports alongside former England teammate Gary Neville.
 He is also a regular columnist on the Sky Sports website.

 In 2005, Redknapp launched a bi-monthly magazine with his wife Louise and former teammate Tim Sherwood named Icon Magazine, aimed at professional footballers and their families.

 In 2010, he was made host and mentor on the Sky1 show Football's Next Star, and a team captain in the Sky1 sports game show A League of Their Own.

 Redknapp has received significant attention for his repeated overuse and misuse of the word "literally", in quotes such as "he literally chopped him in half in that challenge", "Alonso and Sissoko have been picked to literally sit in front of the back four", "Drogba literally destroyed Senderos today", "in his youth, Michael Owen was literally a greyhound", "he had to cut back inside onto his left, because he literally hasn't got a right foot", "Martin Jol's head is literally on the chopping block" and "these balls now – they literally explode off your feet".
 In 2010, he was presented with the Foot in Mouth Award from the Plain English Campaign for his poor use of English.

-On 22 April 2021, chat show Redknapp's Big Night Out premieried on Sky One, presented by Jamie and Harry Redknapp with comedian Tom Davis.
+On 22 April 2021, chat show Redknapp's Big Night Out premiered on Sky One, presented by Jamie and Harry Redknapp with comedian Tom Davis.

 Personal life

 Redknapp's father is football manager Harry Redknapp, and his mother is Sandra Harris.
 He has one older brother, Mark, who is a model.
-He is the maternal cousin of Frank Lampard, whose father is former West Ham United player and Harry's former managerial assistant Frank Lampard, Sr.
+Redknapp is the maternal cousin of Frank Lampard, whose father is former West Ham United player and Harry's former managerial assistant Frank Lampard Sr.

 Redknapp grew up on the south coast as his father was coaching Bournemouth at that time.
 He attended Twynham School in Christchurch and started playing in the Sunday league youth teams with his brother.

-On 29 June 1998, Redknapp married the pop singer Louise Nurding, a member of the girl group Eternal.
-On 27 July 2004, Louise gave birth to a boy named Charles William "Charley" Redknapp at London's Portland Hospital.
-Charley was named after Louise's grandfather, who died on the day that she found out she was pregnant.
-On 10 November 2008, Louise gave birth to their second son, Beau Henry Redknapp.
-Louise revealed the name was a tribute to Jamie's father, Harry, who was born in Bow, London.
-The family lived in Oxshott, Surrey.
+On 29 June 1998, Redknapp married pop singer Louise Nurding.
+They have two sons, Charlie & Beau.
 After 19 years of marriage, Jamie and Louise Redknapp were granted a divorce on 29 December 2017.

 On 18 October 2021, Redknapp married model Frida Andersson, at Chelsea Register Office in London.
-The couple welcomed their first child on 24 November 2021, a boy named Raphael.
+The couple have one son, Raphael.